jart/lobstermacs/MANUAL.markdown

 * `C-M-t` or `C-x t`: Transpose lines
 * `C-M-\`: Magic indent highlighted region.
 Try highlighting an entire function in your source code and using this, it's smart :)
+  Linux users Be careful not to accidentally press `C-M-<backspace>`!
 * `M-q`: Fill paragraph under cursor.
 This wraps lines at column 70 or so to give you neat little blocks of text.
 * `M-Q`: Un-fill paragraph under cursor.
 (Reverses `M-q`)